After a relaxing day the day before, we decided it would be a good day for something more active. Some canoeing, in fact.

 Before we got around to doing that, we had a team breakfast.
-Kas was too tired for a run so didn’t bother going, so we sat around the outside table with a selection of fresh breads and pastries from the only shop in the village, and generally contemplated our state of being before heading off for the main event.
+Kas didn’t go for a run because she was too tired.
+We sat around the outside table with some fresh breads and pastries from the only shop in the village.
+We were generally contemplating our state of being before heading off for the main event.

-The weather was warm, so we weren’t quite sure what to take with us but guessed it would stay warm enough to not need jumpers or much else in the way of other clothes.
-We stuffed towels and a few drinks into the stuff buckets and made our way around to the area where they keep the actual kayaks.
-We’d bought a package involving 2 kayaks seating 2 people each.
-We’d notionally got 2 hours to progress our 8km down the river, which would allow us an hour and a half to chill in the river before getting their bus back home.
+The weather was warm, so we weren’t quite sure what to take with us.
+We guessed it would stay warm enough to not need jumpers or much else in the way of other clothes.
+We stuffed towels and drinks into the buckets and made our way around to the actual canoes.
+We’d bought a package involving 2 boats seating 2 people each.
+We’d notionally got 2 hours to progress our 8km down the river.
+That would allow us an hour and a half to chill in the river before getting their bus back home.

-To avoid repeating the mistake I made in the Lake District in June, I made sure the kayaks we got had backrests for the seats – in June I’d got one without a backrest (they didn’t offer me one) and because I’m a bit on the portly side and don’t do enough sit-ups, I found it virtually impossible to use the kayak because it’s like sitting upright on the floor with your feet in front of you.
+To avoid repeating the mistake I made in the Lake District in June, I made sure the boats we got had backrests for the seats – in June I’d got one without a backrest (they didn’t offer me one) and because I’m a bit on the portly side and don’t do enough sit-ups, I found it virtually impossible to use the canoe because it’s like sitting upright on the floor with your feet in front of you.
 This requires stomach muscles, and mine aren’t very strong.

 Before we’d got into the boats they’d advised us of just two things about the rapids.
 Firstly, pick a straight line and go at it with confidence and speed.
 Secondly, if you fall out, it’s best to let the water float you down to a calmer bit and then pick up all your stuff, rather than trying to stand up in the fast-flowing water.
 That’s what they told us, anyway.

 So Ami and I got totally soaked, and our stuff bucket leaked a bit, so two towels and one phone got a bit of a splashing, but otherwise we were none the worse.
 Funnily enough, we mastered the art of running the rapids after that and we managed to put in two or three real sterling efforts that probably looked really good from a distance.

-In the late 1800’s there was the biggest ever recorded flood at the site.
-At that time there was a different bridge, and it was higher up than the current one, but the water level came all the way up to the underside of the deck, so the river has risen from 1m depth to about 20m, and because the surrounding land is a flat flood plain, the river had widened from 30m to 900m, which essentially meant that the village we were staying in would have been flooded.
+In the late 1800’s they had the biggest ever recorded flood at the site.
+At that time there was a different bridge, and it was higher up than the current one.
+The water level came all the way up to the underside of the deck, so the river has risen from 1m depth to about 20m.
+And because the surrounding land is a flat flood plain, the river expanded from 30m to 900m.
+This means that the village we were staying in would have been flooded.
 Madder than a sack of monkeys.
 The photos here illustrate just how much of a flood it was.

-When I got back to the apartment it was most definitely beer o’clock, so Kas and I retired to the bar and sank a couple of cold ones whilst wondering if it was time to drag the kids out of the pool yet.
+When I got back to the apartment it was most definitely beer o’clock.
+Kas and I retired to the bar and sank a couple of cold ones whilst wondering if it was time to drag the kids out of the pool yet.
 We called them out at one point for a cool drink and a few crisps.

 So we walked all the way back again and camped at pretty much the first place we’d passed.
 They did pizzas.
 It turned out that they did quite good pizzas, and they also did beer.
-So that’s what we had, although I had mine later than everyone else because they forgot to put it in the oven.
-We weren’t in a rush and it’s not like there was anywhere else we could go, especially given that it was nearly 9pm by the time we arrived there.
-It was a pleasant enough place to sit for an hour watching the world go by.
+So that’s what we had.
+I had mine later than everyone else because they forgot to put it in the oven.
+We weren’t in a rush and it’s not like there was anywhere else we could go.
+Anyway, it was nearly 9 pm by the time we arrived there.
+It was a pleasant place to sit for an hour watching the world go by.